pymj/AgOCQs/README.md

 # AgOCQs
-AgOCQs is a methodology developed for automated authoring of Competency Questions (CQs) for on ontology engineering purposes.
-Leveraging the power on Large Language models, domain corpus, linguistic abstraction and NLP technigues; AgOCQs paves the way for automatic development of ontological CQs and thir re-usability within a given domain.
+AgOCQs is a methodology developed for automated authoring of Competency Questions (CQs) for ontology engineering purposes.
+Leveraging the power on Large Language models, domain corpus, linguistic abstraction and NLP technigues; AgOCQs paves the way for automatic development of ontological CQs and thier re-usability within a given domain or sub-domain.

-Current code can be found in agocqs.ipynb file.
+This repo contains initial codes and supporting files.
+Initial results of human evaluation of the output of AgOCQs can be found in the survey_resultd_by_grp.csv
 # Important Note:
-Installation should be carried out with the versions provided to avoid dependency issues Date in inputText folder can be replaced with own data.
-Preferrably, saved as a .txt or csv file for easy adaptation
+Installation should be carried out with the versions provided to avoid dependency issues Data used can be found in inputText folder  and can be replaced with own data.
+Preferrably, saved as a .txt or csv files for easy adaptation.